RudyMas/easymvc/README.md

 # PHP EasyMVC
-An easy to use MVC PHP framework
+An easy to use MVC PHP framework with Angular 5 support